juman909/aria_ai/README.md

-# Aria AI — Finance Voice Agent
+# Aria AI — Voice Agent

 A real-time voice AI support agent for fintech customer support.
 Users speak to the agent via WebSocket; their speech is transcribed (Deepgram), understood and answered by Claude (Anthropic), and the response is spoken back (ElevenLabs).
 A RAG pipeline backed by Pinecone answers policy/FAQ questions with grounded context.